celery/celery/docs/userguide/security.rst

 ----

-Logs are usually the first place to look for evidence of security breaches, but they are useless if they can be tampered with.
+Logs are usually the first place to look for evidence of security breaches, but they're useless if they can be tampered with.

 A good solution is to set up centralized logging with a dedicated logging server.
 Access to it should be restricted.